JohnAustinDev/osis-converters/ReadMe.md

 **VSYS_MOVED_ALT** | Like `VSYS_MOVED` but this should be used when alternate verse markup like `\va 2\va*` has been used by the translators for the verse numbers of the moved verses (rather than regular verse markers which is the more common case).
 If both regular verse markers (showing the source system verse number) and alternate verse numbers (showing the fixed system verse numbers) have been used, then `VSYS_MOVED` should be used.
 This instruction will not change the OSIS markup of alternate verses.
 **VSYS_MISSING_FN** | Like `VSYS_MISSING` but is only to be used if a footnote was included in the verse before the missing verses which gives the reason for the verses being missing.
 This instruction will simply link the verse having the footnote together with the missing verse.
 **VSYS_CHAPTER_SPLIT_AT** | Used when the translators split a chapter of the project's versification scheme into two chapters.
 This instruction takes the form:<br />`VSYS_CHAPTER_SPLIT_AT: Joel.2.28`<br />When the OSIS file is rendered as the standard versification scheme, verses from the split onward will be appended to the end of the previous verse and given alternate chapter:verse designations.
 Verses of any following chapters will also be given alternate chapter:verse designations.
 References to affected verses will be tagged so as to be correct in both the standard and the custom versification scheme.
 **VSYS_FROM_TO** | This is usually not the right instruction to use; it is used internally as part of other instructions.
-It does not effect any verse or alternate verse markup.
+It does not affect any verse or alternate verse markup.
 It could be used if a verse is marked in the text but is left empty, while there is a footnote about it in the previous verse (but see `VSYS_MISSING_FN` which is the more common case).

 ## CF_vsys.xml